 Christmas is one of the most important holidays in the Brazilian calendar and is very much celebrated, although not quite in the same way as it is in much of Europe.
 Their traditions and celebrations are unique and have a rich history, not to mention the fact that the holiday falls during the first days of summer so temperatures are around 30ºC (86ºF).
-So how do Brazilians celebrate Christmas, in amongst the summer clothes and artificial snow?
+So how do Brazilians celebrate Christmas, in the summer clothes and artificial snow?

 1. Christmas as a religious celebration

-Brazil is a mostly Catholic country, and so there are some similarities in the way the country celebrates Christmas compared to many Western European countries and the US.
+Brazil is a mostly Catholic country, so there are some similarities in the way it celebrates Christmas compared to many Western European countries and the US.
 Many attend midnight mass or Missa do Galo, which means Rooster Mass, as the rooster announces a new day and the mass takes place at midnight.
 The nativity scene or presépio is one of the country’s biggest traditions and is displayed in homes, churches, and shops.